 We get asked this question all the time and to tell the truth there is no real single answer as to which of our products is best.
 If you are comparing a cheap water based epoxy against a Roll Out Mat or Interlocking Garage Tile then the mats and tile win hands down.
 But if you are comparing them to a real high quality epoxy kit then it's a different story.
 In the sections below we'll go over all the pros and cons of each product and then you can take that information and combine it with your own set of personal facts and make an informed decision as to which product you will be most happy with.
 Links to each product page are in blue.

 Roll Out Mats are in between Epoxy and Garage Tile price wise.
 They are probably the easiest to install since you order the size needed for your floor and then simply roll them out.
 Trimming is easy with a pair of scissors or utility knife if needed.
 Typical installation time is about 30 minutes per mat.
-Multiple mats can be fused together with are seam kit.
-The seam kit forms a water proof permanent seam.
+Multiple mats can be fused together with a seaming compound such as 3M Seam Weld.
+This forms a water proof permanent seam.
 Roll out mats look great, are easy to clean, not effected by road salts or vehicle fluids and are very durable.
 And unlike vinyl mats they are not slippery.
 There is no floor prep needed, just sweep out any debris prior to installing.
 Mats are a great way to hide floor blemishes and upgrade the appearance of your floor.
 They are also very versatile and are used in many applications other than garage floors such as kennels, gyms, waiting areas, loading docks and anywhere there is high foot traffic.
 They are available in Coin, Diamond, Ribbed or Flat patterns.
+There really is no downside to installing mats.
+If we had to pick a fault we would say they are a little thinner than the tiles and are guaranteed for 10 years versus the lifetime guarantee of the tiles.

 Garage Tiles are the high end of floors at least with our tiles anyway.
 Our interlocking tiles range form our Light Duty Tiles of 3/16" thick up to our Super Heavy Duty Tiles 5/16" thick of solid PVC construction with water tight seams versus cheap thin hollow tiles made from low grade generic plastics with loose fitting connectors.
 So as we mentioned above when asking which is better, you have to qualify which brand you are comparing.